icefields/Power-Ampache-2/README.md

 <h2>
 	Android music client for <a target="_blank" href="https://ampache.org/"> Ampache </a>
 </h2>
-Using the latest Material3 design guidelines .
+Power Ampache 2 is an Android Music Streaming App presented in <a target="_blank" href="https://m3.material.io/">Material You</a> style.
 <br>
 <br>
  <img alt="GPLv3 badge" src="https://www.gnu.org/graphics/gplv3-88x31.png">

-*The app is currenly under heavy development, a more complete README coming soon.*
+*The app is currenly undergoing heavy development, a more complete README coming soon.*
 <br><br>

 </div>

 [//]: #![image](https://github.com/icefields/Power-Ampache-2/assets/149625124/7614a6a7-898b-4a8c-b891-9a07505529be)